Skip to main content

 relative_path: "objectives/perception"

-You can override any of the default objectives by adding a new objective with the same name to your custom config.
-To include objectives from your robot configuration package, add a modified version of the following code to your list of objective_library_paths:
+You can override any of the default Objectives by adding a custom Objective with the same name to your config.

 custom_objectives: